Meet Mati Kargren: Medical Writer II

 "My colleagues at Parexel are very friendly.
 Everyone is approachable and willing to help you out.
 Whether it is a technical question or a discussion regarding an approach to initiating and executing a project - you will always find someone to lend you a helping hand."

-Mati Kargren offers insights into working as an Associate Medical Writer for Parexel's Medical Writing Services.
+Mati Kargren offers insights into working as a Medical Writer II for Parexel's Medical Writing Services.
 Mati talks about what it is like working with his fellow colleagues, what challenges him in his role, and how inclusive Parexel is to those who identify as part of the LGBTQ+ community.

 - Please introduce yourself and your role at Parexel.